(syllabus and calendar)

 2. In what sense can an abstract class be something other than fully abstract?

-An abstract class can have one or more method implementations (code blocks, whether empty or not).
-We will see next week that an interface does not have any method implementation whatsoever.
+An abstract class can have one or more method implementations, that is, code blocks, whether empty or not.
+We will see next week that an Interface does not allow even one method implementation within the interface.

 3. Does a subclass inherit the constructors of its superclass?